AndrewJBateman/java-section15-challenge1/README.md

 ## :books: General info

-* Code from Java Programming Masterclass Section 15-288 - see [:clap: Inspiration](#clap-inspiration) below
+* Code from Java Programming Masterclass Section 15-288 to 15-292 - see [:clap: Inspiration](#clap-inspiration) below
 * [Lock framework](https://www.geeksforgeeks.org/lock-framework-vs-thread-synchronization-in-java/) used instead of synchronized block for increased concurrency and overall performance.

 ## :camera: Screenshots